Mortgage Refinance Trends, Market Rate Analysis, Cost Savings, Advice, and Interest Rate Forecast

 | 760+ | 3.

-2. Pay down high – balance credit cards.
-Reducing your credit utilization ratio can positively impact your credit score.
+2. Pay down any high balances you have on your credit cards.
+Lowering your credit usage ratio will help improve your credit score.

 Home Loan Advice